pandas-dev/pandas/doc/source/overview.rst

     1, Series, "Most generic 1D structure"
     1, TimeSeries, "Series indexed by datetimes"
-    2, DataFrame, "General 2D indexed tabular structure" 2, DataMatrix, "Same API as DataFrame but faster (for most operations)" 3, WidePanel, "General 3D panel data"
+    2, DataFrame, "General 2D indexed tabular structure" 3, WidePanel, "General 3D panel data"
     3, LongPanel, "Stacked (2D) format panel data"

 Why more than 1 data structure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The best way to think about the pandas data structures is as flexible
+The best way to think about the pandas data structures is as flexible containers
-containers for lower dimensional data.
-For example, DataFrame /
-DataMatrix are containers for Series, and WidePanel is a container for
+for lower dimensional data.
+For example, DataFrame is a container for Series,
-DataFrame / DataMatrix objects.
-We would like to be able to insert and
+and WidePanel is a container for DataFrame objects.
+We would like to be able to
-remove objects from these containers in a dictionary-like fashion.
+insert and remove objects from these containers in a dictionary-like fashion.

-Also, we would like sensible default behaviors for the common API
+Also, we would like sensible default behaviors for the common API functions
-functions which take into account the typical orientation of time
+which take into account the typical orientation of time series and
-series and cross-sectional data sets.
-When using ndarrays to store 2-
+cross-sectional data sets.
+When using ndarrays to store 2- and 3-dimensional
-and 3-dimensional data, a burden is placed on the user to consider the
-orientation of the data set when writing functions; axes are
+data, a burden is placed on the user to consider the orientation of the data set
-considered more or less equivalent (except when C- or
+when writing functions; axes are considered more or less equivalent (except when
-Fortran-contiguousness matters for performance).
-In pandas, the axes
+C- or Fortran-contiguousness matters for performance).
+In pandas, the axes are
-are intended to lend more semantic meaning to the data; i.e., for a
+intended to lend more semantic meaning to the data; i.e., for a particular data
-particular data set there is likely to be a "right" way to orient the
+set there is likely to be a "right" way to orient the data.
+The goal, then, is
-data.
-The goal, then, is to reduce the amount of thought required to
+to reduce the amount of thought required to code up data transformations in
-code up data transformations in downstream functions.
+downstream functions.

 Lest we be too hand-wavy, here are some common use cases to
 illustrate: